TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Explore `useRef` hook and its use cases.
+- `useRef` hook and its use cases.
-- Explain memoization and how `useCallback` and `useMemo` can be used.
+- Memoization and how `useCallback` and `useMemo` can be used.
+- Automatic memoization with React Compiler.

 ### The useRef hook